 The following summary is based on the preliminary results of a market study that was commissioned in 2010 to analyze the retail and commercial opportunities within the Martineztown/Santa Barbara Sector Development Plan area.
 This study will provide policy guidance to the type of development that the Plan should foster.
-The market study was based on population, consumer expenditure and demographic data; retail gravitational and traffic patterns; and income and employment data of a defined trade area for the Martineztown/Santa Barbara Sector Development data of a defined trade area for the Martineztown/Santa Barbara study area.
+The market study was based on population, consumer expenditure and demographic data; retail gravitational and traffic patterns; and income and employment data of a defined trade area for the Martineztown/Santa Barbara Sector Development data of a defined trade area for the Martineztown/Santa Barbara Sector Development data of a defined trade area for the Martineztown/Santa Barbara Sector Development data of a defined trade area for the Martineztown/Santa Barbara Sector Development data of a defined trade area for the Martineztown/Santa Barbara Sector Development data of a defined trade area for the Martineztown/Santa Barbara Sector Development data of a defined trade area for the Martineztown/Santa Barbara Study area.